tksimeji/kunectron/README.md

 ### Plugin YML

-Define a dependency on kunectron in your Plugin YML.
+Define a dependency on Kunectron in your Plugin YML.

 #### Bukkit Plugin YML